 The Executive Leadership Certificate program is designed to prepare you for leadership responsibilities in business and the community.
-In small classes guided by exceptional faculty, you’ll reflect on your assumptions, beliefs and values.
-Using that insight, you’ll evolve as an authentic leader and come away with a strong appreciation of how you can effect positive change and as a leader, inspire others to follow.
+Guided by exceptional faculty and our team of seasoned executive coaches, you’ll evolve as an authentic leader and develop a deeper understanding of how you can effect positive change and inspire others to action.

 Considering the global and multi-cultural context of managerial practice, this course emphasizes the formation and practice of the art of adaptive leadership.
 We address issues of "vision" in unprecedented conditions and the critical dimensions of purpose and motivation.
 Participants explore the functions of authority, trust, and power and their role in complex systems.

 This course begins with an outdoor experiential laboratory in which participants face personal and team challenges during a three-day off-site retreat.
 The experience increases cohesiveness among class members, and provides strong insight into factors that support effective teamwork.
 Back on campus, participants analyze their workplace teams and the nature of organizational supports for maximum team effectiveness.
 They also examine their values and behavior in relation to work and personal life.

 This course examines leadership and ethical decision-making.
 Participants gain skills and information needed to establish ethical goals, resolve ethical problems in a global marketplace, address ethical responsibilities as a leader, and maintain ethical standards within pluralistic organizations and societies.

 Building on earlier modules, this section of the program applies leadership models to issues facing contemporary organizations.
 Students analyze leadership in the context of corporate social responsibility, leading change, strategy, innovation, and globalization, and extends to issues facing organizations represented in the program.
 Participants also interview local leaders and CEOs, meet with executive guest speakers, and contribute to active discussions of cases and articles.